Building a Community Park: 8 Steps You Should Follow

 Playground structures often include several components and designs specialized for specific age groups, while individual components give you the opportunity to customize.

 Age group ranges for play equipment are often broken into the following categories: two to five years for preschoolers, two to 12 years for inclusive play and five to 12 years for active or older kids.
-Some public playground components often include:
+Some community park playground components often include:

 - Activity and play panels: From lean-out enclosures to the Tic-Tac-Toe panel you remember from your playground experiences, these panels promote interactive social skills and learning throughout the playground.